panagiks/reverse_shell/README.md

 ## Todo

-- [x] ~~Fix logic bug where if a dirrect command to Host OS has no output Server displays command not recognised~~
+- [x] ~~Fix logic bug where if a direct command to Host OS has no output Server displays command not recognized~~
-- [ ] Fix logic bug where if a dirrect command's to Host OS execution is perpetual the Server deadlocks
+- [ ] Fix logic bug where if a direct command's to Host OS execution is perpetual the Server deadlocks
 - [x] ~~Add client version and type (min or full) as a property when client connects and at `List_Hosts`~~
 - [ ] Add client update mechanism (being worked on)
 - [ ] Add UDP Reflection functionality (already in the workings)
 - [ ] Provide more settings via config file
 - [ ] Re-introduce multythreading when handling multiple hosts.
-- [ ] Make commands available with 'Tab' automaticly generated based on loaded plugins.
+- [ ] Make commands available with 'Tab' automatically generated based on loaded plugins.
 - [ ] Fix logical bug when deleting a client.
 (Client still shows up on List_Hosts)
 - [ ] Create comprehensive plug-in creation guide.

 ## Styleguide

-This project is following [Google's Python Styleguide](https://google.github.io/styleguide/pyguide.html) with a minor varitation on the use of whitespaces to align ":" tokens.
+This project is following [Google's Python Styleguide](https://google.github.io/styleguide/pyguide.html) with a minor variation on the use of whitespaces to align ":" tokens.

 ## Contribution Opportunities

 This project is open for contributors.
-If you have implemented a new feature, or maybe an improvment to the current code feel free to open a pull request.
+If you have implemented a new feature, or maybe an improvement to the current code feel free to open a pull request.
 If you want to sugest a new feature open an issue.
 Additionally Testers are needed to run a few standard scenarios (and a few of their own maybe) to decrease the chance a bug slips into a new version.
 Should there be any interest about testing a `beta` branch will be created (where code to be tested will be uploaded) along with a list of scenarios.

 ## Author - Project Owner/Manager